leftlogic/heroku-101/README.md

 This guide will walk you through building your first Node web server, and deploying it to the world with Heroku.

 The guide assumes you have some familiarity with (and access to) a terminal, and you'll need [git](http://git-scm.com/).
+GitHub have a good guide for [setting up git](https://help.github.com/articles/set-up-git).

+Windows users: when you install git you'll get a terminal with it that emulates bash – that's the terminal you should use for this guide.
+The guide hasn't be tested on Windows (I have no access to it) so just ask around if you have problems.

 ## Install Node + npm